Adolphe Allard

 Adolphe Alphonse Allard (5 February 1857 - 24 September 1923) was a Belgian politician.
 He was a member of the Chamber of Representatives.

 Lifetime

 Allard was a teacher.
-He became elected councilor of Braine in 1895.
+He became elected councilor of Braine-l'Alleud in 1895.
 In 1900 he was elected member of parliament and continued to exercise this office until his death.
-Brakel has an Avenue Adolphe Allard.
+Braine-l'Alleud has an Avenue Alphonse Allard.